AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 ## TLDR;

+1. This compile mode is very frickle if it works it is amazing, if it fails
+   - well use afl-clang-fast

-1. Use afl-clang-lto/afl-clang-lto++ because it is faster and gives better coverage than anything else that is out there in the AFL world
+2. Use afl-clang-lto/afl-clang-lto++ because it is faster and gives better coverage than anything else that is out there in the AFL world

-2. You can use it together with llvm_mode: laf-intel and whitelisting features and can be combined with cmplog/Redqueen
+3. You can use it together with llvm_mode: laf-intel and whitelisting features and can be combined with cmplog/Redqueen

-3. It only works with llvm 9 (and likely 10+ but is not tested there yet)
+4. It only works with llvm 9 (and likely 10+ but is not tested there yet)

 ## Introduction and problem description